Last Updated on September 5, 2021

-Group homes have proven to be an extremely profitable business over the last decade or so.
+Group homes have proven to be one of the most profitable businesses in the human services field.
 With many states moving toward community-based services, group homes are in demand more than ever before.
 However, there are several questions that need to be considered before diving into the group home business.

 1. Are you ready for the commitment?